 Core competence modules impart competence that is part of the degree's compulsory requirements.
+The scope of core competence modules is 30 credits.
 The modules contain the following types of studies: basic studies, professional studies, practical studies and a Bachelor's thesis.